baselmans/multivariate_GWAMA/README.md

 A couple of examples can be found in the "downloads" directory.
 The number of SNPs for which we provide summary statistics in these test datasets is 100,000

+You can download a test script in the Test_Data folder called: example_script.R

 # Using the Nweighted function

 To run the Nweighted function The following files, agruments and data points are required: